MumenJarrah/CloudLabs/lab7.md

 more convenient inside the VM than in containers, because we can use our favorite editors.
 In order for the VM and container to share files, we have created a shared folder between the VM and the container using the Docker volumes.
 If you look at the Docker Compose file, you will find out that we have added the following entry to some of the containers.
-It indicates mounting the ./volumesfolder on the host machine (i.e., the VM) to the /volumesfolder inside the container.
+It indicates mounting the ./volumes folder on the host machine (i.e., the VM) to the /volumes folder inside the container.
 We will write our code in the./volumes folder (on the VM), so they can be used inside the containers.

 ```